latitov/ClassicPID/README.md

 1. The integral component is perhaps the most important, although someone blathers the other way around.

     So, first - THIS IS NOT THE DEFINITE INTEGRAL of calculus, as defined in https://en.wikipedia.org/wiki/Integral.
 Everywhere all over the books, manuals, and Internet, it is written in formulas as a (some form of) integral, and is called "integral", but when implemented, no one, ever, implements it as definite integral.
 Why is that?
-Because the "language of calculus" conveniently offers this concepp, while in a program it is very difficult to calculate it properly (you need a sliding buffer, etc.), and there's no need for that.
+Because the "language of calculus" conveniently offers this concept, while in a program it is very difficult to calculate it properly (you need a sliding buffer, etc.), and there's no need for that.
 Therefore, the "integral part" here isn't "the sum of errors for some period of time".
-Instead it's more like an _antiderivative_, but not exactly.
+Instead it's more like an __antiderivative__, but even that is not exact.

-    Second, the physical meaning of this "integral" component is as follows.
+    Secondly, the physical meaning of this "integral" component is as follows.
 I will give a few examples.

     - Example 1.
 A swinging bar, such as a scale.
 There is a ball on it.
 Tilting it, you need to hold the ball exactly in the middle.
 The ball can be pushed with a finger, and the system must stabilize itself back.
 This example is one of the few where the proportional component is really needed, and it works, but the integral one is not necessary.
 Clear?